 The 1930s saw a greater participation of the federal government in cinema which took greater authority on the film market, in 1939.
 The government motivated certain types of cinema, producing propaganda films and promoting documentaries, cultural films, made by directors like Fumio Kamei.
 Theorists of cinema as Taihei Imamura and Heiichi Sugiyama promoted the documentary and realistic drama, while directors such as Hiroshi Shimizu and Tomotaka Tasaka produced fiction films.

-Japanese cinema of the 1940s
+Japanese Movies from the 1940s

 Since the Second World War and the economic crisis, unemployment has come to be prevalent in Japan and the film market has suffered.
 Throughout this period, when Japan was expanding its empire, the Japanese federal government saw cinema as a propaganda tool to reveal the splendor and invincibility of the Empire of Japan.
 Therefore, many films from this period portray militaristic and patriotic styles.